John G. Hemry

 John G. Hemry (LCDR, USN ret.; born April 14, 1956), is an American author of military science fiction novels.
 Drawing on his experience as a retired United States Navy officer, he has written the Stark's War and Paul Sinclair series.
-Under the name Jack Campbell, he has written six volumes of The Lost Fleet series and the steampunk/fantasy The Pillars of Reality series.
+Under the name Jack Campbell, he has written twenty-one volumes of The Lost Fleet series and the steampunk/fantasy The Pillars of Reality series.
 He has also written over a dozen short stories, many published in Analog magazine, and a number of non-fiction works.

 Hemry has continued the Lost Fleet series with a spin-off: Beyond the Frontier, focusing on the main characters from the Lost Fleet.
 A second series, called The Lost Stars, focuses on the collapse of the Syndicate Worlds.